 Tantalus Lookout is by far the best spot to watch the sunset if you want to enjoy a view of the entire city.
-Unfortunately, Diamond Head Hike is closed before sunset otherwise it would easily be the number one pick.
-Tantalus Lookout is on top a 1048 ft hill and allows you to see inside Diamond Head Crater, the entirety of Waikiki and to the horizon line on the ocean.
+Unfortunately, the Diamond Head Hike is closed before sunset otherwise it would easily be the number one pick.
+Tantalus Lookout is on top a 1048ft hill and allows you to see inside Diamond Head Crater, the entirety of Waikiki and to the horizon line on the ocean.

 The road leading up to the Tantalus Lookout summit on Oahu is a beautiful drive winding through the lush suburb of Manoa.
 There are many hairpins turns and if you keep your eyes open you will take in great views of Waikiki before you even reach the top.
-Driving this route on the moped is really fun, although it is slow going on the steep incline on the way to the top.

 Tantalus Lookout on Oahu is a prime location to spot a rainbow.
 I have been lucky enough to see one on every visit to Tantalus, just another reason why it is the best Oahu lookout.
 The weather up here changes in an instance and I can suggest bringing a jacket even if it is warm and calm down in Waikiki.
 It is always windy up at Tantalus Lookout.

 From the parking a lot, a paved walkway leads you down to a grassy slope, which feels like a natural amphitheater.
 It’s a great spot to bring a rug or a towel to lay on but definitely bring some warm clothes as it gets really windy and can be chilly once the sun has started to set.